brolgadigital/brolgadigital/content/portfolio/joannebingham/index.md

   managing her own online shop and social media.
 summary: Joanne started with a website that wasn't working for her, and no brand presence or cohesion.
 If you're in a similar spot, we can help!
-Read more about our <a href="https://brolgadigital.com.au/packages">design packages</a>
+Read more about our <a href="https://brolgadigital.com.au/services">design services</a>
-  or book a free consultation today.
+  or <a href="https://brolgadigital.com.au/contact>book a free consultation today</a>.
-quoteAttribute: Joanne
 thumbnail: jo-bingham-screen-mockups.png
 quote: Shelley from Brolga Digital designed and built a beautiful, easy to navigate website to showcase and sell my work.
 She listened, and incorporated or improved my ideas and suggestions and I am delighted with the results, and the ongoing help and support.
+quoteAttribute: Joanne
 website: https://joannebingham.com
 ---
 ## What we started with